elysiajs/documentation/docs/blog/elysia-07.md

 Text will then resolved to status code automatically as expected.

-As you type, there should be auto-completion for text popup automatically for your IDE, whether it's NeoVim or VSCode, as it's a built-in TypeScript fefature.
+As you type, there should be auto-completion for text popup automatically for your IDE, whether it's NeoVim or VSCode, as it's a built-in TypeScript feature.

 ![Text-base status code showing auto-completion](/blog/elysia-07/teapot-autocompletion.webp)